jermnelson/intro2libsys/textbook/chapters/one/git.rst

 |     Bazaar |  2% |
 +------------+-----+

-While these numbers are biased because commerical and proprietary software projects are not being tracked on `Ohloh`_ they do show that even with the advantages mentioned above for DVCS, the centralized open-source projects `Subversion`_ and CVS still make up over of 66% of projects but this percentage has been decreasing over time as Git and other DVCS gain in popularity.
+While these numbers are biased because commercial and proprietary software projects are not being tracked on `Ohloh`_ they do show that even with the advantages mentioned above for DVCS, the centralized open-source projects `Subversion`_ and CVS still make up over of 66% of projects but this percentage has been decreasing over time as Git and other DVCS gain in popularity.